Namakkal district: Namakkal Rock Fort and Hindu temples

 The town of Namakkal is built around a rock fort.
 The rock fort is on the summit of the rock, and the remnants in brick and stone still bear the brunt of the skirmishes to lay siege to the fort by the Cholas in the 9th century.
 There are two rock–cut cave temples located on both sides of the hill dedicated to Narasimhaswamy and Ranganathaswamy.
 The caves were constructed by Adhiyaman rulers who ruled over Kongu Region during the 7th century.
 The Temple has been declared as monuments under the preservation of Monuments and sites Act 1958 and being administered by the HR&CE department of Government.
 A temple dedicated to the Goddess Namagiri Amman is situated within the temple complex of the Narasimha Swamy kovil.

-The famous Namakkal Digambara Anjaneyar Temple, housing an 18-foot-tall Hanuman statue is located opposte to the Narasimhaswamy temple.
+The famous Namakkal Digambara Anjaneyar Temple, housing an 18-foot-tall Hanuman statue is located opposite to the Narasimhaswamy temple.
 It is believed that the Hanuman statue keeps growing and to stop the growth a priest put a magic needle at the top of the statue's head.
 Hanuman statue carved out of a single stone at this temple.